ky-ji/ky-ji.github.io/index.md

 ## About Me

 I am a final-year undergraduate student from School of Computer Science and Technology, Xidian Univeristy, supervised by Dr.Fei Cheng.
 My research interests include but not limited to Efficient AI and Machine Learning.

 ## Education
-School of Computer Science and Technology, Xidian University, Xi'an, P.R.
-China
-B. Eng., from Sep.
-2018 to June 2022
-Majored in Computer Science and Technology (Top-notch Talent Class); GPA: 3.9/4.0.
+From Sep.
+2021, BEng in Computer Science and Technology (Top-notch Talent Class), Xidian University

 ## Research Interests